qwertykeith/SwiftBookingTest/README.md

 The aim is to get a feel for your coding style and how you approach application architecture, as well as to test your knowledge of a few of the core technologies we use with GetSwift.

-This should just be a small quick project, we would like to see how you would approach the code using best practices with the view that the project might become much larger over time.
+This should just be a small quick project, we would like to see how you would approach the code using best practices with a view that the project might become much larger over time.

 The API documentation is here: http://app.getswift.co/ApiDocs/Intro

 The merchant key to use is: "3285db46-93d9-4c10-a708-c2795ae7872d"

-We've provided a solution and site for you to use as well as an index page to start with.
+We've provided a solution and site for you to start with as well as an home page to fill in.
 When you're done, submit your changes back to us as a pull request.

 ## Requirements